 Expats living in Utrecht enjoy a good lifestyle, although it doesn’t come cheap.
-Whether expats prefer to spend the day indulging in luxury shopping and enjoying fine wine and good food in one of the Utrecht’s Michelin-starred restaurants or prefer to scour the local markets for a second-hand bargain and join the locals for a steak and beer, there really is something for everyone.
-Being a student city, expats will find there are plenty of opportunities to attend events at bargain prices and a lot of businesses offer weekly specials that save their consumers money.
+Whether expats prefer to spend the day indulging in luxury shopping and enjoying fine wine and good food in one of Utrecht’s Michelin-starred restaurants or prefer to scour the local markets for a second-hand bargain and join the locals for a steak and beer, there really is something for everyone.

 When they aren’t working, expats will find plenty things to occupy their free time.
-From medieval castles, forts and citadels to art galleries and quirky museums there all sorts of activities on offer in Utrecht.
-Furthermore, the city has a calendar full of annual events and there is guaranteed to be something for everyone whether one is a music lover, sports enthusiast or culture vulture.
+From medieval castles, forts and citadels to art galleries and quirky museums there are all sorts of attractions on offer in Utrecht.
+Furthermore, the city has a calendar full of exciting annual events and there is guaranteed to be something for everyone whether one is a music lover, sports enthusiast or culture vulture.

 Despite its ongoing expansion, Utrecht is still a relatively small city.
 Navigating Utrecht isn’t too difficult thanks to its efficient public transport network which is made up of buses and trams.
 For the majority of people, a car is not a necessity.
-In fact, the local authorities actively discourage people from driving into the city centre of Utrecht by hiking up parking prices.
 By far the most popular way to get around Utrecht is by bike and the city is well equipped to support cyclists with dedicated cycle lanes and secure facilities for bike parking.